robomasteratberkeley/RM-sim-Archive/README.md

 ## Installation

-1. Install OpenAI Gym with `pip install gym` and OpenCV with `pip install opencv-python`.
+1. Install OpenAI Gym with `pip install gym`, OpenCV with `pip install opencv-python` and keyboard control with `pip install keyboard`.

 2. *This will be fixed once we improve the repo structure*

-Clone the repo anywhere, then copy the entire `/DJI` folder into `<python-packages-root-directory>/gym/env/`.
+Clone the repo anywhere, then copy the entire `Ken/DJI` folder into `<python-packages-root-directory>/gym/env/`.

 3. In `<python-packages-root-directory>/gym/env/__init__.py`, add the following code parallel to similar clauses: